rihenperry/Quiz-form/README.md

 Quiz-form
 =========

-this is cleint script program written in javascript,Dom technologies
+this is client script program written in javascript,Dom technologies